mnaberez/vc1541dos/README.md

 # VC-1541-DOS

-[Sven Petersen](https://github.com/svenpetersen1965/PET_CBM_1541_Adapter) discovered an old EPROM marked `VC-1541-DOS/80` in the UD11 option ROM socket of his Commodore CBM 8032.
+[Sven Petersen](https://github.com/svenpetersen1965/PET_CBM_1541_Adapter) discovered an old EPROM marked `VC-1541-DOS/80` in the UD11 option ROM socket of a Commodore CBM 8032.
 It turned out to be for a user port adapter that allows PET/CBM computers to use CBM IEC serial peripherals like the 1541 disk drive.
 Sven did not have the hardware but he reverse engineered the requirements from the EPROM and designed his [own PCB](https://github.com/svenpetersen1965/PET_CBM_1541_Adapter).
 With the EPROM and Sven's PCB, you can use IEC peripherals with the PET.

 This is a disassembly of `VC-1541-DOS/80` in the form of commented, relocatable source code.